Whiplash Compensation Claims

 However, it is impossible to give an accurate estimate of how much your whiplash compensation could come to without knowing the details of the accident and injury.
 There may also be additional factors to consider, such as any losses (including lost earnings, travel expenses and medical expenses) that will affect the total value of your whiplash claim.

 If you have suffered a whiplash injury as a result of an accident which was not your fault, you may be entitled to make a no win no fee whiplash accident claim.
-We can provide you with free legal advice from a personal injury solicitor who will be able to discuss your whiplash injury and help you through the process of making a claim for whiplash.
+Call us FREE on 0808 231 5942, or fill in the form at the top of this page, and we can provide you with free legal advice from a personal injury solicitor who will be able to discuss your whiplash injury and help you through the process of making a claim.
 All of our solicitors work on a no win no fee basis and can help you make a claim without taking a financial risk.